Advaidv121/Backdoor-And-Server/README.md

-## Potential Uses 💡
+## Potential Uses 🌟

-Keyloggers can be used for:
+- Backdoor and server can be used for:

 -Unauthorized Access: Malicious actors use backdoors to gain unauthorized access to a computer system, network, or device.
 This unauthorized access can lead to data theft, surveillance, or further exploitation.